-The not-so-positive way: Obviously, there are also people who are simply not happy with the payout of their freelance work.
+The not-so-positive way: Obviously, there are also people who are simply not happy with the payout and freelancer income they get of their freelance work.
 And that’s a problem.
-But there are ways to solve it.

 If you are unhappy with your freelancer income, there are a lot of things you should consider doing to solve this problem:

-- Drop your lowest-paying clients: They are slowing you down, concentrate on the “bigger fish”.
-Here’re some tips to terminating a freelance contract and saying bye to a client.
+- Drop your lowest-paying clients: Low paying clients are slowing you down, concentrate on the “bigger fish”.
+Here’re some tips to terminating a freelance contract and saying goodbye to a client.

 - Increase your rates: As the months and years go by, you get better at what you do.
 You can leverage those skills for better pay and raise your freelance rate.

 - Try new things: If you feel like you’re not getting enough out of your current freelancing niche, acquiring new relevant skills can catapult you to a better position, even in a new niche.